Menorca: Spain’s Quaint Balearic Island

 Menorcan landscape has rolling hills with flower fields that neighbor the beaches

-Unless you are staying only in Mahon, renting a car is your best option as the island is small and easy to navigate for day-trips.
-Since Menorca is a Spanish island, traffic is on the right side of the road as it is on mainland Spain.
-There are multiple car rental companies located in Mahon.
+Unless you are staying solely in Mahon, renting a car is your best option for travel, as the island is small and easy to navigate.
+Since Menorca is a Spanish island, traffic is on the right side of the road as it is in mainland Spain.
+There are multiple car rental companies located in Mahon and at the Mahon Airport.

 Menorcan cheese and dried sausage, Ciutadella de Menorca